Army Foils Drug Smuggling Attempt Using Drone On Western Frontier

 (MENAFN- Jordan Times)

-AMMAN - The Southern Military Zone on Friday evening thwarted a drug smuggling attempt involving a drone along the western frontier within its area of responsibility.
+AMMAN - The Southern Military Zone on Saturday thwarted a drug smuggling attempt involving a drone along the western frontier within its area of responsibility.

 The Border Guards, in cooperation with military security agencies and the Anti-Narcotics Department, applied the rules of engagement after detecting and tracking the drone and brought it down inside Jordanian territory, according to a military source from the General Command of the Jordan Armed Forces-Arab army (JAF).